 Neil Chilson

-Neil Chilson is a Senior Research Fellow at the Center for Growth and Opportunity.
+Neil Chilson is the Head of AI Policy at the Abundance Institute.
+Prior to this position, he served as a Senior Research Fellow at the Center for Growth and Opportunity.
 Chilson is a lawyer, computer scientist, and author of the book “Getting Out of Control: Emergent Leadership in a Complex World.”

 Chilson was previously the senior research fellow for Technology and Innovation at Stand Together, where he guided efforts to understand and promote the legal and cultural paradigms that best enable people to discover, innovate, and improve all our lives.